Neerucoder/CSAW-HACK-ML/README.md

 		python repair.py init complex

 		Note that this will take 4+ hours to run

-Step 2: Run Setup

-	Run the following command to test code and generate test images.
-Use a command prompt inside the eval folder herein

-		python repair.py

-		Note that this should only take at maximum a few minutes

 Step 3: Evaluating Individual Images

+	Please place any NEW images to test inside the eval folder herein (NOT inside eval/poisoned_images).
+Note that eval/poisoned_images contains pre-generated poisoned images to test the eval scripts on

 	To evaluate an image with any eval script, use the following syntax, where items in brackets are user inputs specified below.
+Run the command using a command prompt inside the eval folder herein

+		Pre-generated poisoned images

-		python [eval_script] [image png]
+			python [eval_script] poisoned_images/[image]

 			Where [eval_script] can be the following options

 				eval_sunglasses.py, eval_anon1.py, eval_anon2.py, eval_mtmt.py

-run each eval script with the correct syntax change sunglasses_bd_net.h5 for multi-target multi-trigger set to mtmtsunglasses_bd_net.h5

-todo: 	create 3 more eval scripts -- please check the 3 eval files uploaded --> eval_anonymous1.py,eval_anonymous2.py,eval_mtmt.py and make the needed changes
-	put link to data files
-Link to data files : https://drive.google.com/drive/folders/13o2ybRJ1BkGUvfmQEeZqDo1kskyFywab?usp=sharing
+				Which correspond to the sunglasses, anonymous 1, anonymous 2, and multi-target multi-trigger networks, respectively

+			Where [image] can be any of the filenames (with extension) inside the eval/poisoned images

+		New images (clean or poisoned)

+			python [eval_script] [image]

+			Where [eval_script] can be the following options

+				eval_sunglasses.py, eval_anon1.py, eval_anon2.py, eval_mtmt.py

+				Which correspond to the sunglasses, anonymous 1, anonymous 2, and multi-target multi-trigger networks, respectively

+			Where [image] can be any of the filenames (with extension) that were added to the eval folder